Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 In their eyes, nothing appeared to change about her.
 She had simply walked up to the dragons and planted her attacks into them, allowing for her massive attack power to obliterate them.
 They did not see the ‘Giant’ that the dragons thought they saw.

 The skill ‘Aura de Gigante’ had actually been nothing more than a psychological attack for those within range.
-By tapping into the malicious aura that had been partially released during her partial demonification, she could impress a vision into those around her of being a ‘Giant’, one that exemplified the power her blows possessed.
+By injecting the malicious aura that came from her partial demonification into her foes, a vision of what the dragons feared came about.
+Nothing could unnerve them more than a ‘Giant Saki’ that towered over their own massive forms, exemplifying the power her blows possessed.

 For that reason, she needed others to be at a distance, lest they fall under the same delirium.
 The last thing she needed was for more people to become afraid of her.
 That was why she wished to keep this ability secret for the time being.